AnzorGozalishvili/keep/README.md

 - 'ru': 'russian',
 - 'sv': 'swedish'

-Stemming will not be applied (even if defined as a parameter9) for languages different then the above referred.
+Stemming will not be applied (even if defined as a parameter) for languages different then the above referred.

-### NLTK Stopwords
+##### NLTK Stopwords

-In terms of stopwords, PKE considers the NLTK stopwords of the following languages:
+In terms of stopwords, PKE considers the NLTK stopwords for the following languages:

 - 'ar': 'arabic',
 - 'az': 'azerbaijani',